On The Statistical Limits of Self-Improving Agents: Architectural Self-Modification

-\paragraph{Robust destruction under Local-URP$^Z$} Assume Local-URP$^Z$.
-For any reasonable utility $u$ (non-decreasing in empirical fit on the active evidence and strictly increasing in a computable capacity bonus $g(\mathrm{VC})$), there exist a distribution $\mathcal D$ and sample size $m$ such that the proof-trigger repeatedly accepts local architectural edits that increase capacity, the induced reachable set $\mathcal H^{Z}_{\mathrm{reach}}(u)$ has unbounded VC, and distribution-free PAC learnability fails. \emph{Sketch.} Each local step strictly increases $u$ (fit non-worse + $g$ increases), so the proof-trigger fires.
-Iteration yields unbounded VC; apply the necessity direction of Thm.~\ref{thm:arch-boundary}.
+\result{Proposition}{Robust destruction under local power}{cor:arch-destruction} Assume local unbounded representational power for $\mathcal M_Z$.
+For any capacity-bonus reasonable utility $u$, there exist a distribution $\mathcal D$ and sample size $m$ such that the proof-trigger repeatedly accepts local architectural edits that increase capacity, the induced reachable set $\mathcal H^{Z}_{\mathrm{reach}}\!\left[u\right]$ has unbounded VC, and distribution-free PAC learnability fails. \emph{Sketch.} Each local step strictly increases $u$, so the proof-trigger fires.
+Iteration yields unbounded VC, then apply Theorem~\ref{thm:arch-boundary}.